neondatabase/website/content/docs/quickstart/sqlalchemy.md

 title: Run a SQL Alchemy App
 ---

+### Introduction

 SQLAlchemy is among the most popular ORMs in the Python universe.
 Because Neon is fully compatible with vanilla PostgreSQL, you only need to fill in the correct connection details.

-Prerequisites:

-Here we assume that you have already created a project on Neon cloud service and have sqlalchemy installed with a PostgreSQL driver (example assumes psycopg2 - the default one for PostgreSQL in SQLAlchemy).
-For installation details see corresponding pages for [SQLAlchemy](https://docs.sqlalchemy.org/en/14/intro.html#installation) and [psycopg2](https://www.psycopg.org/docs/install.html).
+## Prerequisites

+To complete this section, you will need:

+- Already created a Project on Neon Cloud service
+- Have SQLalchemy installed with a PostgresSQL driver (such as psycopg2, the default driver for PostgreSQL in SQLAlchemy)
+  - Use the following guide for installation details on [SQLAlchemy](https://docs.sqlalchemy.org/en/14/intro.html#installation) and [psycopg2](https://www.psycopg.org/docs/install.html).

+## Step 1 — Create SQLAlchemy engine pointing to the Neon Project

 SQLALchemy uses Engine abstraction to manage database connections and exposes a `create_engine` function as the primary endpoint for engine initialization.

-See the following example on how to create SQLAlchemy engine pointing to the Neon Project.
+See the following example on how to create SQLAlchemy engine pointing to the Neon Project:

 ```python
 from sqlalchemy import create_engine